OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Sessions/Session 45.md

 2. Infiltrate the [[The Offices of The League of Miracles]] ([[Find evidence of collusion between The League of Miracles and The Clasp]]) and see if we can find evidence of [[Dragomir Lunthak]]'s "disgusting experiments"
 	- We now also know that [[Mads]] is the long-lost daughter of [[Dragomir Lunthak]] & [[Lila Lunthak]] ([[Session 44]]), so maybe we can use that angle?
 	- If these experiments are directly to blame for Mads becoming a Tiefling, what could that be?
 A deal with a devil?
 Is this somehow connected to [[Ryzzix]] as well?
-3. Try to talk to my Patron and see if I can confirm that she is actually [[Queen Titania]] and what she wants from me ([[Find out who my Patron is and what she wants]])
+3. Try to talk to my Patron and see if I can confirm that she is actually [[Queen Titania of the Summer Court]] and what she wants from me ([[Find out who my Patron is and what she wants]])
 4. Head to [[Lyrengorn]] ([[Find answers in Lyrengorn]]), north of Westruun
 5. Find [[Shadebarrow]] ([[Main Quest - Investigate Shadebarrow]])
 	- Find [[Meg Ruddlestone]] and talk to her